 - Maturing Funds – Wire ($15 fee), cashier’s check to address on file, or internal transfer to a Security Service Savings Account.

 - Beneficiaries – Unlimited, equal shares, Social Security numbers are required.

 - Grace Period –7 calendar days but Security Service “reserves the right to decline a Certificate renewal.”

 Credit Union Overview

-When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available with the FOM and have minimum deposit requirements of $50k or less, two credit unions have higher rates than currently offered on the Security Service Federal Credit Union 30-month Certificate.
-The following table compares the 30-month Certificate to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.
+When compared to similar length-of-term CDs tracked by DepositAccounts.com that are available with the FOM and have minimum deposit requirements of $50k or less, no banks or credit unions have higher rates than currently offered on the Security Service Federal Credit Union 15-month Certificate.
+The following table compares the 15-month Certificate to the two highest-rate CDs from other credit unions and the two highest-rate CDs from banks.